Chelsea Manning, the Nuremberg Charter and Refusing to Collaborate with War Crimes -

-In this segment of Reality Asserts Itself, Paul Jay and Vijay Prashad discuss the Bradley Manning case in light of the 68th anniversary of signing the Nuremberg Charter which states it is illegal to follow orders to commit a war crime - November 18, 13
+In this segment of Reality Asserts Itself, Paul Jay and Vijay Prashad discuss the Chelsea Manning case in light of the 68th anniversary of signing the Nuremberg Charter which states it is illegal to follow orders to commit a war crime - August 9, 2013

 Members don't see ads.
 If you are a member, and you're seeing this appeal, click here